-Some of the courses also involve group work intended to develop leadership abilities while providing an opportunity for the student to show his or her ability to be a team player.
-Group projects promote important intellectual and social skills and help to prepare students for professional work where teamwork and collaboration are necessary.
+The face-to-face courses are offered in the evenings during the week at the UCF Downtown campus.
+The MPP program incorporates group projects in courses intended to develop leadership abilities while also providing an opportunity to demonstrate how students work as part of a team in most courses.
+These projects promote important intellectual and social skills and help to prepare students for work in a world in which teamwork and collaboration are increasingly the norms.

-Total Credit Hours Required: 36 Credit Hours Minimum beyond the Bachelor's Degree
+Total Credit Hours Required: 36 Credit Hours Minimum beyond the bachelor's degree

-Required Courses - 27 Total Credits
+Required Core Courses - 18 Total Credits